JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Given that  strict 'cascade' qualifying criteria, it is no surprise that only one leaseholder from the Order land qualified for a tenancy in a new home on completed phase 1a.

 @.
-The AAAP said that there are a 'range of options for leaseholders whose interests are being bought out'.
+The AAAP said that there are a _"range of options for leaseholders whose interests are being bought out"_.
 (A7.4.1/A7.1.18)

-@.  which made specific reference to the _"re-housing policy framework for leaseholders and tenants in November 2006"_.

 @.
-These were also referred to in the AAAP's [Equalities Impact Assessment](http://35percent.org/img/EqualitiesImpactAssessment.pdf), which specifically references the November 2006 rehousing policy for leaseholders:
+These were also referred to in the AAAP's [Equalities Impact Assessment](http://35percent.org/img/EqualitiesImpactAssessment.pdf), which which made specific reference to the _"re-housing policy framework for leaseholders and tenants in November 2006"_:

 ![Extract from the AAAP's EqIA](http://35percent.org/img/spiritofcooperation.png)

 @.
 The AAAP's EqIA therefore relied directly upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's [Nov 2006 rehousing policy](http://www.southwark.gov.uk/download/downloads/id/1850/executive_report).

 @.
-The Nov 2006 rehousing policy included among its options for leaseholders, a like-for-like 'propery swap' for leaseholders (option D).
+Among its options for leaseholders, the Nov 2006 rehousing policy a like-for-like 'property swap' for leaseholders (option D).
 This would involve a direct exchange for another council-owned property elsewhere in the borough at no financial cost to the leaseholder.

 @.
 The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly states the 'property swap' as one of the available rehousing options: